intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Return a copy the coopmatrix, while modifying one entry of the coopmatrix.
-The index is supplied in square brackets and must be greater or equal than zero Jand smaller than the length of the work-item vector, cf. :ref:`coopmatrix layout`.
+The index is supplied in square brackets and must be greater or equal than zero and smaller than the length of the work-item vector, cf. :ref:`coopmatrix layout`.

 The coopmatrix type of the returned value must match the coopmatrix type of the incoming matrix.
 The scalar type of the inserted scalar must match the component type of the coopmatrix.